rcarver/config/README.md

 * A clear and obvious way to do things.
 * An API and supporting tools that naturally reduces errors.
 * Useful information when things do go wrong.
-* Git-native change management for all aspects of the system
+* Git-native change management for all aspects of the system.
-* Supports branching for development.
+* Branch-based development for ops.

 ## Concepts